krasdav/Design-Pattern-a-Day/README.md

 Template Method is a behavioral design pattern that defines the skeleton of an algorithm in the<br>
 superclass but lets subclasses override specific steps of the algorithm without changing its structure.`

+#### <ins>Day 19 - Visitor</ins>
+`package org.learn.david.behavioral.visitor;`
+Visitor is a behavioral design pattern that lets you separate algorithms from the objects on which they operate.